 - 3.4.11 The results of this calculation of the level of recycled aggregate consumed in West Berkshire for 2010 is significantly different from the amount of construction and demolition waste calculated using the DEFRA methodology, so the results should be used with caution, especially as there are so many assumptions in their derivation.
-This figure of 75,726 tonnes in 2010 could indicate that the need for recycled aggregates in West Berkshire is likely to be much less than the volume supplied (the amount recorded as being treated in West Berkshire in the WDI 2010 or that calculated using the DEFRA methodology) of approximately 150,000tpa. - 3.4.12 The overall construction and demolition waste recycling capacity in West Berkshire, as indicated by industry surveys (2013), is some 650,000 tonnes, for which a large proportion of that capacity remains available for future growth, as only some 400,000 tonnes is currently operational.
+This figure of 75,726 tonnes in 2010 could indicate that the need for recycled aggregates in West Berkshire is likely to be much less than the volume supplied (the amount recorded as being treated in West Berkshire in the WDI 2010 or that calculated using the DEFRA methodology) of approximately 150,000tpa. - 3.4.12 The overall potential operational construction and demolition waste recycling capacity in West Berkshire, as indicated by industry surveys (2014), is some 688,000 tonnes, for which a large proportion of that capacity remains available for future growth, as overall output in 2014 was approximately 323,046 tonnes.
 In addition the existing volume of recycled aggregates produced in West Berkshire is significantly above the volume estimated to be consumed within the authority.